Chris Mendoza: A Celestial Spirit

 “I want my work to be an instrument for something positive, and this really gets to that point,” he said.
 “Art, along with music, is the fastest vehicle for reaching people because it offers a universal language.”

-Mendoza’s residency at Pearl River Mart has ended, but his ideas for upcoming projects are just getting started.
-He’s been experimenting with our inventory of Sumi calligraphy ink and brushes, sketching to understand how different levels of pressure transpire on paper.
+For his upcoming projects, Mendoza has been experimenting with our inventory of Sumi calligraphy ink and brushes, sketching to understand how different levels of pressure transpire on paper.
 And after touching up the paint on an old, oversized paper-mache dragon in preparation for the store’s opening, he is itching to try his hand at this traditional Chinese symbol.